-Founded in 1978, The Dobbin Group owns & manages commercial properties in the Kensington area of Calgary while partnering on multiple mixed-use commercial developments within the retail corridors of 10th Street and Kensington Road NW.
+Welcome to our little corner of Kensington!Founded in 1978, The Dobbin Group owns several commercial properties in the Kensington shopping district of Calgary, Alberta while partnering on multiple mixed-use commercial developments within the retail corridors of 10th Street and Kensington Road NW.

 Available January 1, 2020

 Bright, sunny, south facing retail location with full-wall windows.
 Possession in early December for TIs, make your plans now!